 Notes: Willpower is the most important keystone habit, but it is also inconsistent.
 The following habit is a key part of our lives and a key part of organizations and companies.
 All habits comprise a cue routine reward loop; the easiest way to change this is to substitute the routine with something else.
 Achieving lasting change in life is difficult, but it can be done by focusing on important keystone habits such as willpower.

 Willpower is the single most important keystone habit for individual success.
 If you want to do something that requires willpower, like going for a run after work, you have to conserve your willpower muscle during the day.
 If you use it up to early on tedious tasks like writing emails or filling out boring forms, all the strength will be gone by the time you get home.
 There was an experiment where people were signed up for a money management program.

-These tactics and tricks to hack your brain mean nothing if you lack the willpower to execute.
+These tactics and tricks to hack your brain means nothing if you lack the willpower to execute.
 Willpower might sound like fluff or someone telling you to work harder, But it’s not.
-Charles Duhigg discusses a study that tried to predict young students’ academic success in the book.
-The study found that measuring a student’s willpower was twice as effective at predicting academic success than measuring IQ.
+In the book, Charles Duhigg discusses a study that tried to predict young students’ academic success.
+The study found that measuring a student’s willpower was twice as effective at predicting academic success as measuring IQ.

 Belief is easier when it occurs within a community.
 A new routine can be inserted if we keep the same cue and reward.
 But that’s not enough for a habit to stay changed.
 People must believe change is possible, and most often, that belief only emerges with the help of a group.

-So if you want to change your habit, your odds for success go up dramatically.
-When you commit to changing as part of a group, it’ll be easier to believe that you can do it.
+So if you want to change your habit, your odds of success increase dramatically.
+When you commit to changing as part of a group, it’ll be easier to believe you can do it.
 If it works for someone else, it can work for you.